AhoyISki/duat/book/src/how-to-use/key-bindings.md

 `*`\
 Makes the main selection the searching pattern.

 </details>

-## goto mode
+### goto mode

 Goto mode is accessed by the `g` and `G` keys in `normal` mode.
 It serves a s a way to quickly move places, be it on selections or to other `Buffer`s and such.

+Note that if these keys are preceded by a count, like `10g`, you will instead immediately go to the 10th line, instead of goto mode.

 <details>
 <summary><b>Key bindings</b></summary>